A Foodcentric Life

 Instructions

-• Trim tops and bottoms off the carrots and peel.
-Depending on the size, cut carrots in half or thirds across the width into about 2 ½” – 3” sections.
-Cut each piece in half lengthwise, then half again (quarters).
-If the carrots are really big, you may need to cut the pieces into thirds.
+• Trim tops off the carrots and peel.
+Depending on the size, cut carrots in half or thirds across the width into about 3" sections.
+Cut each piece in half lengthwise, then into ½" sticks.
 The goal is long, thin strips, but not too thin or they may burn.

 Nutrition